simplex-chat/simplex-chat/docs/CONTRIBUTING.md

 - `master-ios` - used to build beta iOS core library with Nix (GHC 8.10.7) – this branch should be the same as `master-android` except Nix configuration files.

+**In simplexmq repo**

+- `master` - uses GHC 9.6.2 its commit should be used in `master` branch of simplex-chat repo.

+- `master-ghc8107` - its commit should be used in `master-android` (and `master-ios`) branch of simplex-chat repo.

 ## Development & release process

-1. Make PRs to `master` branch _only_.
+1. Make PRs to `master` branch _only_ for both simplex-chat and simplexmq repos.

+2. If simplexmq repo was changed, to build mobile core libraries you need to merge its `master` branch into `master-ghc8107` branch.

-2. To build Android core library, merge `master` branch to `master-android` branch, update code to be compatible with GHC 8.10.7, and push to GitHub.
+3. To build Android core library:
+- merge `master` branch to `master-android` branch.
+- update code to be compatible with GHC 8.10.7 (see below).
+- update `simplexmq` commit in `master-android` branch to the commit in `master-ghc8107` branch.
+- push to GitHub.

-3. To build iOS core library, merge `master-android` branch to `master-ios` branch, and push to GitHub.
+4. To build iOS core library, merge `master-android` branch to `master-ios` branch, and push to GitHub.

-4. To build Desktop and CLI apps, make tag in `master` branch, APK files should be attached to the release.
+5. To build Desktop and CLI apps, make tag in `master` branch, APK files should be attached to the release.

-5. After the public release to App Store and Play Store, merge:
+6. After the public release to App Store and Play Store, merge:
 - `master` to `stable`
 - `master` to `master-android` (and compile/update code)
 - `master-android` to `master-ios`
 - `master-android` to `stable-android`
 - `master-ios` to `stable-ios`

+7. Independently, `master` branch of simplexmq repo should be merged to `stable` branch on stable releases.

 ## Differences between GHC 8.10.7 and GHC 9.6.2